 Heartbroken and scared, she dialed 2-1-1 and got the help she needed to keep her family safe and get back on her feet.

 Every five minutes, someone like Daisjona reaches out to United Way for Southeastern Michigan’s 2-1-1 when they don’t know where else to turn.
-So far this year, more than 86,000 people have reached out to us for help.
-During the winter months, that need will grow.
+Every year, that totals more than 170,000 calls for help.

 Thanks to the support of our donors, we can continue to answer the call — 24 hours a day, 365 days a year.